 According to the American Association for Marriage and Family Therapy, 15 percent of married women and 25 percent of married men have cheated sexually on their partner, and the number increases by about 20 percent when you consider emotional affairs (which, yes, they are real).
 To dig a little deeper, researchers at the Norwegian University of Science and Technology looked at how men and women react to the awfulness that is relationship betrayal.

-The study’s authors interviewed 92 heterosexual couples ranging in age from 19 to 30, where the average relationship length was 21 months.
-Each participant filled out a questionnaire that posed four hypothetical situations that dealt with their own and their partner’s response to cheating sexually and emotionally.
+The authors interviewed 92 heterosexual couples ranging in age from 19 to 30, where the average relationship length was 21 months, and their study’s findings were published in the journal Evolutionary Behavioral Sciences in September 2017.
+Each participant filled out a questionnaire that posed four hypothetical situations dealing with their own and their partner’s response to cheating sexually and emotionally.
 For example, would they forgive their partner if they found out he or she had been hanging out with another person and appeared to have fallen in love?

 Unsurprisingly, the analysis found that both men and women had a problem with sexual infidelity.
 In other words, they admitted it would be really difficult to forgive their partner if he or she was giving out the goodies elsewhere.
 Participants also said they didn’t expect to be forgiven if they were the ones caught cheating.

 But when it came to falling in love with someone else, women thought that was more threatening than men did.
 In fact, the authors write, “Men not only seem to be more willing to forgive emotional infidelity by their partner, they also tend to believe more that their emotional infidelity will be forgiven.”